fluxninja/aperture/docs/content/get-started/integrations/flow-control/gateway/kong.md

 2. Optionally, create an environment variable `APERTURE_CHECK_TIMEOUT` which would be considered as a timeout for execution of the Aperture check.
-The default value for it is `500m` which is 500 milliseconds.
+The default value for it's `500m` which is 500 milliseconds.
 For example, use the following command in bash:

    :::info